bigscience-workshop/biomedical/README.md

 ## Contributing

-Please follow our [contributing guide](contributing.md) for detailed instructions.
+`BigBIO` is an open source project - your involvement is warmly welcome!
+If you're excited to join us, we recommend the following steps:

-- See our [Volunteer Project Board](https://github.com/orgs/bigscience-workshop/projects/6) to implement or suggest new datasets
+- Looking for ideas?
+See our [Volunteer Project Board](https://github.com/orgs/bigscience-workshop/projects/6) to see what we may need help with.

+- Have your own idea?
+Contact an admin in the form of an [issue](https://github.com/bigscience-workshop/biomedical/issues/new?assignees=&labels=&template=add-dataset.md&title=).

-- Implement your idea following guidelines set by the contributions guide
+- Implement your idea following guidelines set by the [official contributing guide](contributing.md)

-- Wait for admin approval to merge to the main repo
+- Wait for admin approval; approval is iterative, but if accepted will belong to the main repository.

 Currently, only admins will be merging all accepted changes to the Hub.